vctrla/intrinsic/README.md

 adding a company, if you detect any error you can manually modify values in the data display UI by clicking the **edit** icon.

+You can **copy** to the clipboard the company data in JSON format pressing on the copy button.
+Remember to add a price if you want to copy price-related fields also.

-You can **delete** specific periods.
+Press **delete** to remove specific periods.
 To delete a company, delete all its periods from within the company view.

 ### Data displayed